-Applying band-aid to open wounds is an important step in preventing further injury, yet it rarely addresses the illness.
+Applying band-aid to open wounds is an important step in preventing further infection, yet it rarely addresses the underlying issue.

 The other day I was talking to a customer, and a familiar narrative surfaced: